pypi/warehouse/docs/blog/posts/2023-04-20-introducing-trusted-publishers.md

 Instead, PyPI maintainers can configure PyPI to trust an identity provided by a given OpenID Connect Identity Provider (IdP).
-This allows allows PyPI to verify and delegate trust to that identity, which is used to request short-lived, tightly-scoped API tokens from PyPI.
+This allows allows PyPI to verify and delegate trust to that identity, which is then authorized to request short-lived, tightly-scoped API tokens from PyPI.
 These API tokens never need to be stored or shared, rotate automatically by expiring quickly, and provide a verifiable link between a published package and its source.